 I’m so excited for you!!!!!
 I threw this list together so you can get you started on your spreadsheet.
 I’m sure everything is intuitive but LMK if you have any questions.

-Cute robes.
+3. Cute robes.
 You’ll want one for when you’re walking the maternity ward halls in early labor (maybe a little more dressy?), and another for active labor that’s a little more sporty and breathable.
 And then you’ll want one a fresh one for right after the baby is born, something in the “special” category that makes you look as beautiful as you’ll be feeling.
-I also packed a few extra for the days post-birth (including one monogrammed with baby Walter’s initials and mine — got that idea from Reese Witherspoon — and a couple others that matched some outfits I’d packed for him.
+I also packed a few extra for the days post-birth — including one monogrammed with baby Walter’s initials and mine — and a couple others that matched some outfits I’d packed for him.

-Toiletries.
+6. Toiletries.
 Don’t say I didn’t warn you: the bathroom counter space isn’t ideal.
-So just bring just the basics like toothpaste/toothbrush, deodorant, shampoo, conditioner, body wash, razor, body lotion (maybe unscented??), face wash, Clarisonic, face cream, eye cream, blow-dry serum, round brush, blow dryer and hair-straightener (one of your travel ones should do).
+So just bring just the basics like toothpaste/toothbrush, deodorant, shampoo, conditioner, body wash, razor, body lotion (maybe unscented??), face wash, Clarisonic, face cream, eye cream, blow-dry serum, round brush, blow dryer and hair-straightener (a travel one should do).
 Oh and dry-shampoo.
 And makeup, but not a lot, just an eyelash curler, mascara, foundation, powder, eyeshadow, eyeliner, shimmer powder, etc. Oh and lip balm and hand cream.
 And cuticle oil.

 OK that’s it for now.
 I know this is bare-bones but I’ll keep thinking and will no doubt come up with more.
 Happy packing!!! xo